confluentinc/ksql/docs/developer-guide/serialization.rst

 The ``DELIMITED`` format supports comma separated values.

-The serialized object should be a Kafka serialized string, which will be split into columns.
+The serialized object should be a Kafka-serialized string, which will be split into columns.

 For example, given a KSQL statement such as: